Reskill, Upskill, Grow: Driving Distributor Retention Organically

 Retail — the sale of goods and services by frontline employees — has existed from time immemorial, and retail formats tell us much about the time and culture they exist in by reflecting one of the most foundational questions of a society; what do people want and how do they get it?

 Insofar as retail formats mirror and anticipate technology, culture, and politics, the history of retail is the history of human progress.
 At the center of this history are retail workers.
+Even in the age of the gig economy, the frontline still stands tall.

 Let’s take a look at the evolution of retail, and how retail workers have adapted to serve the needs of a continually changing marketplace.